thorsten/phpMyFAQ/docs/administration.md

 ### 5.2.1 Category Administration

 phpMyFAQ lets you create different categories and nested subcategories for your FAQs.
-You can also re-arrange your categories in a different order with drag'n'drop.
+You can re-arrange your categories in a different order and create nested ones with drag'n'drop.
 It is possible to use various languages per category, too; there's also a frontend to view all translated categories.
 For accessibility reasons, you should add a small description for every category.
 You can add an image for every category, which will be shown even on the start page if you flag this category with this